-Resilience is the ability to bounce back quickly from difficulties, also referred to as a person being tough, stoic, flexible, and robust.
+Resilience is the ability to bounce back quickly from difficulties, also referred to as a person who is tough, stoic, flexible, and robust.

 As you might be able to tell, there are plenty of adjectives that can be used to describe resilience!

 What is resilience and where can I get some?

 According to mental health experts, resilience is the psychological quality that allows some people the opportunity to bounce back after the adversities of life have knocked them down.

 This often manifests as a person is being more robust than they were before or allows them to at least return back to their emotional baseline where adversity is manageable.

 Regardless, resilience isn’t something that can be bought off the shelf and neither is it a result of good DNA.
 Resilience is something that is built over time as a person moves through their unique set of life challenges and difficulties.

 Highly resilient people don’t tend to allow failure, traumatic experiences, or life’s disappointments to overcome them, instead, they find a way to emotionally heal, change paths and continue moving in the direction of their goals.

 How resilience develops